Byienio/Byienio/README.md

 - 👋 Hi, I’m @Byienio
-- 👀 I’m interested in
+- 👀 I’m interested in gaming, coding
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...